• Skip to primary navigation

 Instructions

-• Cut in the butter with a pastry blender until it resembles course crumbs.
+• Cut in the cold cubed butter with a pastry blender until it resembles coarse crumbs.

-• Stir in the 2 cold tablespoons water until a dough forms.
+• Stir in the 2 tablespoons of cold water until a dough forms.
+It will be crumbly, but will stick together when pressed together.

-• Pat the dough evenly into the greased baking dish.
+• Pat the dough in an even layer in the prepared baking dish.

 • Bake the crust for 15 minutes.

-• While the crust bakes, whisk together the eggs, sugar, flour, and salt until smooth.
+• While the crust bakes, in a large bowl whisk together the eggs, sugar, flour, and salt until smooth.
 Stir in the diced rhubarb.

-• When the crust has finished baking, pour the custard over the hot crust.
+• When the crust has finished baking, pour the custard filling over the hot crust.

-• Bake for 45 minutes or until custard has set and is no longer jiggly.
+• Bake for 40-45 minutes or until custard has set and is no longer jiggly in the center.

 • Let the bars cool completely before serving.